ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

 ### Structure

-New Order consists of two primary tabs, but it can be configured to include two more:
+New Order consists of two primary tabs, but it can be configured to include more:

 1. **Order** - This is where the order is built.
-You can add products manually by entering their codes and specifying their quantities.
+You can add products manually by entering their **code** and **quantity**.

    ![pictures](pictures/order_tab.png)

-2. **My Products** - All customer products will appear here.
+2. **My Products** - All **customer products** will appear here.
 You can add them to the order simply by specifying their quantities.
-They will appear in the **Order** tab.
+They will automatically appear in the **Order** tab.

    ![pictures](pictures/my_products_tab.png)

-3. **Customer's default distribution channel** - If the JSON setting for hiding this channel is disabled and the channel has products linked to it, you will be able to see one extra tab carrying that channel's name.
-Inside, you will see the respective products.
+3. If the **[JSON setting for hiding the customer's default distribution channel](../reference.md**)** is disabled and that channel has linked products, an extra tab named after the channel will appear.
+It will display the related products, which you can add to the order.

    ![pictures](pictures/channel_customer_tab.png)

-4. **Client Center's default distribution channel** - If the JSON setting for showing this channel is configured and the channel has products linked to it, you will be able to see one extra tab carrying that channel's name.
-Inside, you will see the respective products.
+4. If the **[JSON setting for specifying a custom channel for the Client Center](../reference.md)** is configured and that channel has linked products, an extra tab named after that channel will appear.
+It will display the related products, which you can add to the order.

-   In the event where the JSON configuration is not set, the system will automatically link the created sales order to a distribution channel with **code "CC"** and **name "Client Center"**.
-If such channel does not exist, it will be created.
+   In the event where a custom JSON configuration is not set, the system will automatically link the sales order to a distribution channel with **code "CC"** and **name "Client Center"**.
+If such channel does not exist, it will be created after the order is placed.

    ![pictures](pictures/channel_CC_tab.png)

-## Step-by-step process
+## Create a new order

-1. Add products to the order.
+1. To begin, add products to the order.
 There are several ways to do this:

     1.1.
 From the **Order** tab, click the **Add** button.
 This will reveal the **Code** and **Qty** fields, where you can respectively provide the code of the product and how many instances of it you need ordered.